bufbuild-ru/docs/blog/totw-1-field-names/index.md

 This can be partially mitigated by using the `[json_name = "..."]` option on a field.
 However, this doesn’t actually work, because many Protobuf runtimes’ JSON codecs will accept both the name set in `json_name`, _and_ the specified field name.
 So `string given_name = 1 [json_name = "firstName"];` will allow deserializing from a key named `given_name`, but not `first_name` like it used to.
 This is still a breaking protocol change!

-This is a place where Protobuf could have done better—if `json_name` had been a `repeated string`, this wire format breakage would have been avoidable.
+This is a place where Protobuf could have done better — if `json_name` had been a `repeated string`, this wire format breakage would have been avoidable.
 However, for reasons given below, renames are still a bad idea.

 ## Reflection!

 Even if you could avoid source and JSON breakages, the names are always visible to reflection.
-Although it’s _very_ hard to guard against reflection breakages in general (since it can even see the order fields are declared in), this is one part of reflection that can be especially insidious—for example, if callers choose to sort fields by name, or if some middleware is using the name of a field to identify its frequency, or logging/redaction needs.
+Although it’s _very_ hard to guard against reflection breakages in general (since it can even see the order fields are declared in), this is one part of reflection that can be especially insidious — for example, if callers choose to sort fields by name, or if some middleware is using the name of a field to identify its frequency, or logging/redaction needs.

 Don’t change the name, because reflection means you can’t know what’ll go wrong!